CopterExpress/clever-show-ds/README.md

 ## Run container standalone

 Use `run` script to run container standalone.
-You specify next options:
+You can specify next options:

 ```cmd
 ./run [options]